 - Education, Elections, Local Government and Judiciary

-Prosecution Division - The Prosecution Division investigates and prosecutes Human Trafficking, Gangs, and White Collar Crime.
+Prosecution Division - The Prosecution Division investigates and prosecutes cases involving human trafficking, gang activity and white collar crime.

-The Human Trafficking Section investigates and prosecutes Human Trafficking cases across the entire State of Georgia.
-Created in 2019, the Human Trafficking Unit serves a dual role of rescuing and assisting trafficking victims while also indicting and prosecuting traffickers.
-The Unit partners with law enforcement as well as victim advocacy resources to achieve its goals statewide.
+The Human Trafficking Prosecution Unit investigates and prosecutes human trafficking cases throughout the entire State of Georgia.
+Created in 2019, the Unit serves a dual role of rescuing and assisting trafficking victims while also indicting and prosecuting buyers and sellers.
+The Unit partners with law enforcement and victim advocacy organizations to achieve its goals statewide.

-The Gang Section investigates and prosecutes gang cases on a statewide level.
-The Gang Unit was created in 2022 in partnership between Attorney General Carr and Governor Kemp to act as a force multiplier in the fight against gangs.
-The Unit focuses on large, complex gang cases and targets dangerous gangs that recruit children and use violence in Georgia’s communities.
+The Gang Prosecution Unit investigates and prosecutes gang cases on a statewide level.
+Created in 2022 by Attorney General Chris Carr in partnership with Governor Brian Kemp and members of the Georgia General Assembly, the Unit acts as a force multiplier in the fight against gang activity.
+The Gang Prosecution Unit focuses on large, complex gang cases and targets dangerous criminal street gangs that recruit children and use violence in Georgia’s communities.

-The White Collar Crime investigates and prosecutes fraud and corruption involving the State of Georgia’s departments and agencies, cyber crime, political corruption, crimes against the state, and criminal violations of the Fair Business Practices Act.
-The White Collar Unit specializes in complex financial investigations and prosecutions with a heavy emphasis on criminal misuse of taxpayer dollars and cyber fraud.
+The Public Integrity and White Collar Crime Unit investigates and prosecutes fraud and corruption involving the State of Georgia’s departments and agencies, cyber crime, political corruption, crimes against the state, and criminal violations of the Fair Business Practices Act.
+The Unit specializes in complex financial investigations and prosecutions with a heavy emphasis on criminal misuse of taxpayer dollars and cyber fraud.

 - Public Integrity and White Collar Crime